francescobrigante/Enterprise-RAG/README.md

 # RAG Pipeline for Enterpise Documents using MilvusDB and LangChain

 A specialized Retrieval Augmented Generation (RAG) pipeline designed for corporate documents such as Collective Bargaining Agreements (CCNL), company regulations, and business policies.
-The system features complete document injection with metadata extraction, intelligent chunking with paragraph titles, and advanced retrieval with **intelligent document routing and paragraph-level title understanding**  to provide accurate *Answer*s through a Groq-hosted LLM.
+The system features complete document injection with metadata extraction, intelligent chunking with paragraph titles, and advanced retrieval with **intelligent document routing and paragraph-level title understanding**  to provide accurate answers through a Groq-hosted LLM.

 ## 🧠 Pipeline Examples